zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 See `Procedures`_ for using third-party tools to load an image onto the target.

 .. note::
-   This platform configuration may work with similar boards that are not officially supported.
+   This board configuration may work with similar boards that are not officially supported.

 Supported Boards
 ****************

-This section provides information about the physical characteristics of boards that the galileo platform configuration supports.
+This section provides information about the physical characteristics of boards that the galileo board configuration supports.
 Subsections contain detailed information on pin names, jumper settings, memory mappings, and board component layout.